peteroupc/peteroupc.github.io/exporand.md

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 We also have the necessary building blocks to describe how to sample e-rands.
 As implemented in the Python code, an e-rand consists of five numbers: the first is a multiple of 1/(2<sup>_x_</sup>), the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the _&lambda;_ parameter's numerator and denominator, respectively.
-(Because exponential random numbers are always non-negative, the e-rand's sign is implicitly positive).
+(Because exponential random numbers are always 0 or greater, the e-rand's sign is implicitly positive).

 To sample bit _k_ after the binary point of an exponential random number with rate _&lambda;_ (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = _&lambda;_'s numerator, _y_ = _&lambda;_'s denominator, and _prec_ = _k_.